-The District Planning Team noted no facilities at risk to drought.
+The District noted none of their assets at risk from drought and water shortage.

 Earthquake: Liquefaction

 Likelihood of Future Occurrence-Occasional Vulnerability-Medium

 Liquefaction can be defined as the loss of soil strength or stiffness due to a buildup of pore-water pressure during a seismic event and is associated primarily with relatively loose, saturated fine- to medium-grained unconsolidated soils.
 Seismic ground shaking of relatively loose, granular soils that are saturated or submerged can cause the soils to liquefy and temporarily behave as a dense fluid.
 If this layer is at the surface, its effect is much like that of quicksand for any structure located on it.
 If the liquefied layer is in the subsurface, the material above it may slide laterally depending on the confinement of the unstable mass.
 Liquefaction is caused by a sudden temporary increase in pore-water pressure due to seismic densification or other displacement of submerged granular soils.
 Liquefiable soil conditions are not uncommon in alluvial deposits in moderate to large canyons and could also be present in other areas of alluvial soils where the groundwater level is shallow (i.e., 50 feet below the surface).
 Bedrock units, due to their dense nature, are unlikely to present a liquefaction hazard.